Surviving a Cruise Bus Excursion Updated: 10.04.2017

-If you’re a baby boomer who enjoys cruising, then sooner or later you’ll find yourself on a cruise bus tour where group dynamics have turned an excursion into an ordeal.
-Alan and I have survived a few, although most of our cruise excursions have been pleasant experiences.
+If you’re a baby boomer who enjoys cruising, then sooner or later you’ll find yourself on a cruise bus excursion where group dynamics have turned an interesting trip into an ordeal.
+Alan and I have survived a few, like this cruise bus excursion in Norway where everything that could go wrong did.
+However most of our cruise excursions have been pleasant experiences.

 With all of our cruising experience, we’ve seen our share of good and bad behavior from fellow passengers.
 As I said in the intro to this post, it all comes down to group travel dynamics.
-These nine tips will help you survive:
+These nine tips will help you survive any long cruise bus excursions in your future travels:

 Be on time.
 Arrive for the tour at the appointed time.
 On trip stops, adhere to the schedule.
 Show respect to your fellow passengers.
 Don’t make them wait because you’re late.